FAANG/analysis-TAGADA/README.md

     ./run rnaseq.nf [arguments]

 The `./run` launcher script replaces the `nextflow run` command and grants these benefits:
-- Options can receive multiple space-separated parameters.
+- Options can receive multiple space-separated parameters and unquoted globs.
 - Long options are preceded by double dashes, following GNU conventions.
 - Temporary files and logs are written to the output directory, keeping the execution directory clean.
 - Temporary files are deleted after the pipeline has successfully completed.